-(a.)
-Location

-b.
-Cost

-c.
-Schedule (to accommodate my schedule)

-d.
-Availability (when the course was available to be taken)

-e.
-Other (Please specify)

-Do you feel this class has prepared you with the information needed to be a safe, defensive, and
+provide some feedback on our program so we may evaluate our strengths and areas we can grow.
+What was the primary reason that you chose to take Driver's Ed with CCRI? a.
+Location b.
+Cost c.
+Schedule (to accommodate my schedule) d.
+Availability (when the course was available to be taken) e.
+Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? (a) Yesb.
+Noc.
+I feel somewhat prepared.d.

-courteous driver?

-(a) Yes

-b.
-No

-c.
-I feel somewhat prepared.

-d.
 I feel prepared but wanted to learn more.

-Did your instructor(s) present information clearly and in an interesting manner?
+Did your instructor(s) present information clearly and in an interesting manner? a.)
+Yes b.
+No c.
+Sometimes Was the pace of the course adequate? a.
+Yes, the pace was just right.b.
+The pace was too slow.c.

-(a.)
-Yes

-b.
-No

-c.
-Sometimes

-Was the pace of the course adequate?

-(a.)
-Yes, the pace was just right.

-(a.)
-Yes, the pace was just right. b.
-The pace was too slow.

-c.
 The pace was too fast.

-Was there a topic you feel should have been covered more in depth?

-a.
-Yes,

-(b) No.

-Was there anything on the final examination or Permit test that you felt was not covered adequately?
+Was there a topic you feel should have been covered more in depth? a.
+Yes, Was there anything on the final examination or Permit test that you felt was not covered adequately? a.
+Yes, Any suggestions for improvements?

-a.
-Yes,

-(b) No.

-Any suggestions for improvements?

 Not really, NO.

-Any compliments/positives you would like to share?

-Concepts regarding Sufety were presented in interesting and entertaining manner via unecilotes.
+(CONCEPTS regarding Sufety were presented in an interesting and entertaining manner via uneciloties.

-as interesting and entertaining manner via unecitotics.

-M Male Million Man Contact de Marie Manie Ma